 N: Personally I feel a greater empathy for others outside of my own country.
 Travel has helped me see past the artificial walls that divide us and has allowed me to put myself in others shoes to see the world from their perspective.
 I truly believe that travel and the knowledge that comes from it is key to approaching the world’s greatest problems.

 TT: What advice do you have for teachers who are dreaming of travel, or travelers dreaming of teaching?

 N: I strongly believe that teachers should travel with their students, no matter what you teach.
 It is the best way to impact their lives in a lasting way.
-Teachers that want detailed training on how to lead an educational tour can check out my site, “Teachers Traveling Abroad.”
-Click on the member’s area to learn about all of the training that is provided.
 Leading student trips allows you to pursue personal travel as well with little to no cost since you can earn rewards and stipends through the student trips.